-Canadian customers who need to obtain reimbursement information, call 1-800-665-2006.
+Canadian customers who need to obtain roadside information, call 1-800-665-2006 or visit our website at www.ford.ca.

 HAZARD FLASHER CONTROL

 The hazard flasher is located on the steering column, just behind the steering wheel.
 The hazard flashers will operate when the ignition is in any position or if the key is not in the ignition.